SafetyKitInfo/Safetykitlandingpage/README.md

 ## Customize content

-- Replace `public/logo.svg` with your official logo.
+- Replace `public/logo.png` with your official logo (PNG or SVG).
+If you provide an SVG, update references to `/logo.svg` or keep `/logo.png` and upload an SVG as `logo.png`-wrapped SVG if desired.
 - Edit hero text in `components/Hero.js`.
 - Update features in `components/Features.js` (an array at the top).
 - Update contact behaviour in `components/ContactForm.js`.
 The form submits to `/api/contact` which currently logs submissions to the server console.
 Replace `pages/api/contact.js` with a real integration (SendGrid, Mailgun, Postmark, or a serverless email provider).